InsaneEngineer/OLED_Image_Converter/README.md

 ### Resulsts: Not compressed image has size of 1 kB, compressed image has size of 776 Bytes, not great not terrible.
 ## Image:
 ![Test](https://github.com/InsaneEngineer/OLED_Image_Converter/assets/64024820/84eb499b-77fb-4024-99fa-f7edcc01f06a)
+## Image Decoder:
+Image decoder is a test program to decode compressed images to ASCII art in Qt debug console.